 - Add the half-and-half and return to a simmer.

-- Continue to cook grits until smooth and creamy, about an hour.
+- Continue to cook grits until they are smooth and creamy.

-- For the Sauce: In a heavy saucepan, heat 1 tablespoon of the oil over medium heat and brown the andouille sausage.
-Once the sausage begins to brown, about 3-4 minutes, remove from pan.
+- In a heavy saucepan, heat 1 tablespoon of the oil over medium heat and brown the andouille sausage.
+Once the sausage begins to brown, about 3-4 minutes, remove from pan and set aside.

 - Add remaining 1 tablespoon of oil to pan